visualizenews/corona/index.markdown

     major tourist destinations**: Milan, Verona, Parma, Florence, and of course  Rome.\n\nOn the same day, **Italy cancelled all direct flights to and from China** and declared a state of emergency.
 From this day on, things started to accelerate dramatically.
-    \ \nOn February 21, an unassociated cluster of 16 cases was confirmed in **Lombardy**, in northern Italy.  \nOn February 22, the Council of Ministers announced a new decree-law to contain the outbreak, including **quarantining over 50,000 people** from 11 different municipalities in northern Italy.\n\nOn March 4, the Italian government **closed all schools and universities** nationwide as Italy reached 100 deaths and put all sport and public events on hold for at least one month.
+    \ \nOn 21st February, an unassociated cluster of 16 cases was confirmed in **Lombardy**, in northern Italy.  \nOn 22nd February, the Council of Ministers announced a new decree-law to contain the outbreak, including **quarantining over 50,000 people** from 11 different municipalities in northern Italy.\n\nOn 4th March, the Italian government **closed all schools and universities** nationwide as Italy reached 100 deaths and put all sport and public events on hold for at least one month.
-    \ \nOn March 11, Prime Minster Conte ordered **the closure of most commercial activities** except for those selling basic commodities such as pharmacies and supermarkets.\n\nBy March 17, Italy had already become **the second worst affected country** by COVID-19, right after China."
+    \ \nOn 11th March, Prime Minster Conte ordered **the closure of most commercial activities** except for those selling basic commodities such as pharmacies and supermarkets.\n\nBy 17th March, Italy had already become **the second worst affected country** by COVID-19, right after China."
   image: "/uploads/ 2020/03/07/ambulance.png"
   hidden: false